-The Town has entered into various multi-year capital lease agreements for the purchase of various capital items including public works equipment, vehicles, energy efficiency equipment and technology and computer hardware and software.
-As of June 30, 2021 the principal amount of outstanding leases is \$10.7 million.
-For the fiscal year 2021-22 Adopted Budget the Town has budgeted \$2.1 million in annual lease payments.
+The Town has entered into various multi-year capital lease agreements for the purchase of various capital items including public works equipment, vehicles and technology and computer hardware and software.
+As of June 30, 2023 the principal amount of outstanding leases is \$4.02 million.
+For the fiscal year 2023-24 Adopted Budget the Town has budgeted \$2.1 million in annual lease payments.
 Lease payments are not included in outstanding bonded debt herein.